Tristanovsk/grs/README.md

 ## Compile Docker image locally
 First and foremost, you must have the coresponding version of s2driver at the same level as grs2.
-You should also make sure that the grsdata folder is full (itis a LTS).
+You should also make sure that the grsdata folder is full (it is a LTS).
-Eventually, you must get Dockerfile off of grs2 folder to have a structure as diplayed below.
+Eventually, you must get Dockerfile out of grs2 folder to have a structure as diplayed below.

 head_folder
  ├grs2